pitchday/white-paper/README.md

 ## The Pitchday Token (PDT)

 Pitchday will introduce a token named PDT.
-The token is used for platform activity such as onboarding, chat, pitching, payments and contributions.
+The token is used for platform activity such as onboarding, chatting, pitching, payments and contributions.
 The token accounts for all economic activity and transactions and will interoperate with projects on the platform.

 **The token is essential to the platform for the following reasons:**